On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Acknowledgments

 \section{Acknowledgments}

 It is my pleasure to thank Ciprian Manolescu for suggesting this problem to me and for his invaluable guidance as an advisor.
 I would also like to thank Liam Watson and Tye Lidman for some instructive discussions, Stephen Bigelow for some helpful email correspondence related to his paper \cite{big:jones}, Yi Ni for some useful comments regarding relative Maslov gradings.

-This paper has been rewritten from a previous version to account for an update to \cite{ss:R2}.
+This paper has been rewritten from a previous version to account for an update to the paper \cite{ss:R2}.
 I am indebted to Ivan Smith for pointing out this change.

+I would also like to thank the acknowledge the anonymous Referee, whose corrections and suggestions led to countless improvements in this article.